Stainless Steel Sucks – What You Should Use Instead

 Very interesting article.
 I’m pretty sure the main reason copper is not used more widely is simply because it is much more expensive.
 Simply put, the earth has more iron ore than copper.

-50. Hi again, The formatting was lost when Wordpress condensed the comment.
+50. Hi again, The formatting was lost when WordPress condensed the comment.
 Anyone who looks up Strictly Germ-Proof will find the more readable version. –Jim

 51. Hello Laurel, I love the idea of white brass counters and appliances.
 In Chinese areas there is baitong or paktong, white brass which sometimes has a brassy or pewterish cast.
 There is also Monel metal, used in lab or high-stress environments, and might be good for kitchens.